Muhammad-Siraj-Bilal/SnapChefAI/GRANDMA.md

 # Hi Grandma! 👵

-Sooo since you asked what I’ve been building, here’s the easy version of my personal cooking assistant: **SnapChef AI**.
+Sooo, since you asked what I’ve been building, let me introduce my personal cooking assistant: **SnapChef AI**.

 It’s basically my own little smart cooking helper :)

+A few questions you may wonder:

 ### 1. What is it?